GenEscape: Hierarchical Multi-Agent Generation of Escape Room Puzzles: Conclusion

 \section{Conclusion}

-We presented a hierarchical multi-agent framework for generating escape room puzzles that are both visually realistic and logically solvable.
-By decomposing the task into symbolic reasoning, layout planning, and affordance-aware image refinement, our method ensures that each generated scene supports a coherent solution path and clear visual cues.
+We presented GenEscape, a hierarchical multi-agent framework for generating 2D escape room puzzles that are both visually realistic and logically solvable.
+By decomposing the generation process into symbolic reasoning, layout planning, and affordance-aware image refinement, our system ensures functional coherence and visual clarity at each stage.
+Specialized agents collaborate through iterative feedback loops to simulate human solving and verification, improving puzzle solvability and blocking unintended shortcuts.
+Experiments across diverse scenes show that our approach significantly outperforms vanilla generation and ablations in both human and automatic evaluations.
+This work highlights the value of structured, multi-agent coordination for complex visual reasoning tasks.